It really gives your life purpose

 “It’s less of a shock when the dog leaves because you’re kept busy with the puppy, but it’s great for the puppy too,” she says.
 “I find you don’t need to invest as much time into house training because the little one will just follow the bigger dog and copy what they do.”

-The house training trick is just one of many tips Zita has picked up over the years, from her experiences and through advice from Irish Guide Dogs.
-“They’re great when you’re starting out.
+The house training trick is just one of many tips Zita has picked up over the years, from her experiences and through advice from the Puppy Raising Team at our Training Centre in Cork; “They’re great when you’re starting out.
 They’re always available at the end of a phone, and they know so much.”

 Now a seasoned pro, Zita says the trick is to introduce the dogs to new experiences from a comfortable position.